saleor/saleor/docs/orders.rst

 .. image:: img/delivery_group_statuses.png

 Regular flow of statuses is from ``NEW`` to ``SHIPPED``.
-For managing states saleor uses `django_fsm <https://github.com/kmmbvnr/django-fsm>`_ package.
-Actions performed within changing status are placed in Delivery Group model and are as follows:
+For managing states Saleor uses `django-fsm <https://github.com/kmmbvnr/django-fsm>`_ package.
+Actions performed within changing status are placed in DeliveryGroup model and are as follows:

 - ``process(cart_lines, discounts=None)``
     Adds specified cart lines to a group with optionally charged discounts and allocates quantity in corresponding stocks.
 Performed during creating order in checkout process.